-• Choose a tightly woven, white net big enough to tuck under your mattress.
+Choose a tightly woven, white net big enough to tuck under your mattress.
 The netting should be made of stiff cotton or synthetic thread to allow the movement of air.
 A white net allows you to see mosquitoes against the background.
-Netting with 285 holes per square inch will prevent even the smallest mosquito from squeezing through.
+Netting with 285 holes per square inch is ideal because it is very breathable but will prevent even the smallest mosquito from entering.
 (You can find out the number of holes per square inch by multiplying the number of holes along the length of a square inch of net and the number of holes along the height.)